leahcnels/photographer-db/README.md

 ## Current Capabilities

+* User authentication
+* View, update, or delete user.
+* User can also be or become a photographer.
 * View seeded list of categories and its photographers, and vice versa
-* Add a photographer to the database.
-* Update or delete photographer.
-* Upload image from computer and assign to photographer.
+* Upload image from computer and assign to user.
-* View or delete individual image.
+* View or delete images.

 ## Future Objectives

-* Client can request a photoshoot; photographers can bid for the job.
+* User can request a photoshoot via posting board.
-* User authentication.
+* Users can review other users.
 * Utilize Google Maps API to geolocate user and populate map with nearby photographers.
 * Messaging system between users.